andrewparkstech/aws-bootcamp-cruddur-2023/journal/week5.md

 # Week 5 — DynamoDB and Serverless Caching

 ## Intro
+Week 5 in progress...
-I'm behind but I am working to catch up.
+I'm behind in the bootcamp but I am working to catch up.
+Learning a lot!

+## Progress
+-